CivicTechWR/WRvotes/docs/philosophies/media-inclusion.md

 # Information About Media Sources

-As part of our mission to help voters make informed decisions in the municipal election, we link to many external resources.
+To help voters make informed decisions in the municipal election, we link to many external resources.
 This page describes our approach to including media on the site.